utiasASRL/hero_radar_odometry/README.md

 Note that we publish training results to [tensorboard](https://pytorch.org/docs/stable/tensorboard.html).
 The tensorboard logs are saved to `data_dir`, as defined in the config file.
 Update this to your desired log folder.

 As a convenience, we have provided pre-trained models and their associated config files which can be downloaded using `download_models.sh`.
+Among the pre-trained models are HERO (window size 2, 4) and UnderTheRadar (window size 2).
+Our implementation of UnderTheRadar achieves 3.08 % translation error and 10.7 deg/1000m rotation error.

 To evaluate a trained model, use `eval.py` with the following format: